opencrvs/opencrvs-core/README.md

 4. **Starting the dev environment (necessary for Ubuntu):**Run `yarn dev` to up the dev environment (frontend and backend services in this repo start as local dev servers that will autoreload and dependencies are started via docker-compose) OR you may run the dependencies and the serviecs in this repo separated in two diffrent terminal with `yarn compose:deps` (dependencies) and `yarn start` (services in this repo)
    **Starting the dev environment (necessary for OSX):**
    Docker For Mac can affect OpenCRVS ability to find containers on localhost.
 Find your local IP address and start the dev environment like this: `LOCAL_IP=192.168.0.5 yarn dev`
-5. Run `yarn db:backup:restore` to restore a pre-populated database with user, location and facility data.
+5. `cd packages/resources && yarn db:backup:restore <<insert country code>>` to restore a pre-populated database with user, location and facility data for your country.

 That's it!
-You should be running OpenCRVS with test users and test locations set to Bangladesh by default.
+You should be running OpenCRVS with test users and test locations.
 Apps can be found running at the following URLs:

 - Styleguide: http://localhost:6060/
 - Login: http://localhost:3020/ - A test user you can use is u: sakibal.hasan, p: test, code: 000000